iluwatar/java-design-patterns/saga/README.md

 ## Intent
 This pattern is used in distributed services to perform a group of operations atomically.
-This is an analog of transaction in a database but in terms of microservices architecture this is performed in a distributed environment
+This is an analog of transaction in a database but in terms of microservices architecture this is executed in a distributed environment

 ## Explanation
 A saga is a sequence of local transactions in a certain context.
 If one transaction fails for some reason,